-Cardinal denies he manipulated retired pope on celibacy book
+Retired pope distances involvement in priest celibacy book

-Sarah reproduced letters from Benedict making clear the 92-year-old pope had written the text and approved of publishing it as a book.
-“These defamations are of exceptional gravity,” Sarah tweeted.

-The controversy underscores the conservative-progressive battle lines that have deepened in the Catholic Church following Benedict’s 2013 decision to retire, and his successor Pope Francis’ more reform-minded papacy.

-Benedict’s involvement in the book, “From the Depths of Our Hearts,” had the appearance of being an attempt to interfere with Pope Francis’ ministry.
+Gaenswein said Benedict has asked that his name and photo be removed from the cover as well as from what was said to be a joint introduction and conclusion reaffirming the need for priestly celibacy.

+Benedict’s association with the book was surprising since he had vowed to live “hidden from the world” when he stepped down as pope, specifically to avoid any suggestion that he still wielded papal authority.

+The timing of the book’s publication also looked suspect to Francis’ supporters.
 Francis has said he will publish a document in the coming weeks that is expected to touch on whether married men could be ordained priests in the Amazon, to deal with a priest shortage there.

-Benedict’s reaffirmation of the “necessity” of priestly celibacy implied that the former pope was trying to influence the thinking of the current one.

-His intervention was all the more surprising, given he had vowed to live “hidden from the world” when he retired in 2013, specifically to avoid any suggestion that he still wielded papal authority.

 The book includes an introduction and a conclusion, said to be written jointly by Benedict and Sarah, as well as a chapter apiece.
 The Associated Press obtained galleys of the English text after the French daily Le Figaro published excerpts Sunday.

+“These defamations are of exceptional gravity,” Sarah, who heads the Vatican’s liturgy office, tweeted at one point as the scandal grew.

+While insisting on the transparency of his interactions with Benedict, Sarah tweeted, “Considering the polemics provoked by the publication of the book ‘From the Depths of Our Hearts,’ it has been decided that the author of the book in future publications will be: Cardinal Sarah, with the contribution of Benedict XVI.
+However, the complete text will remain absolutely unchanged.”

 After the first reports, Francis’ supporters quickly alleged Benedict had been manipulated by members of his right-wing entourage into writing something that amounted to a frontal attack on Francis.
-Some claimed it was evidence of elder abuse, given Benedict’s 92 years and increasing frailty.
+Some claimed it was evidence of elder abuse, given Benedict’s age and increasing frailty.

 Conservatives, many of whom long for Benedict’s orthodoxy, argued it was no such thing and noted that Francis too has reaffirmed the “gift” of priestly celibacy.